-- A characterization of geochemical properties of pit mine materials, waste rock, foundation materials and tailings pond foundation materials; - A description of the geology, based on results from drilling, test pits and sampling programs; - A description of the tailings management facility (geotechnical properties and foundation conditions for tailings management facility/dams, hazard classification, location, preliminary designs, tailings properties, and tailings water seepage); - A description of the waste rock and overburden storage and stock piles (locations, volumes and development plans; geotechnical conditions, seismicity and design criteria and a description of waste water management components of the project); - A description of open pit (development plans including pit phases, phase designs, pit design including slopes, design standards, geotechnical and hydrogeological considerations (e.g. pit wall management)); - A description of water management (e.g. pit water); and - A description of permanent and temporary access infrastructure, identifying the route of each access road and rail line, the location and types of structure used for stream crossings. - In cases where the geotechnical design is based on the observational method, the general nature and geotechnical properties of geological materials will be provided.
+- A characterization of geochemical properties of mine materials, waste rock, foundation materials, and coarse coal rejects storage foundation materials; - A description of the geology, based on results from drilling, test pits and sampling programs; - A description of the coal preparation facility (including it's location and preliminary design) and coal segregation processes, including coarse coal rejects material storage and management (geotechnical properties and foundation conditions, location, preliminary designs, , and water seepage); - A description of the waste rock and overburden storage and stock piles (locations, volumes and development plans; geotechnical conditions, seismicity and design criteria and a description of waste water management components of the project); - A description of the underground mine (development plans including longwall mine phases, and phase designs (, design standards, geotechnical and hydrogeological considerations).
+A description of water management (e.g. groundwater extraction and distribution facilities and underground mine water); - A description of permanent and temporary access infrastructure, identifying the route of each access road, the location and types of structure used for stream crossings; the natural gas pipeline connecting to existing infrastructure; the transmission line and the rail load-out.

+In cases where the geotechnical design is based on the observational method, the general nature and geotechnical properties of geological materials will be provided.